 plans do you have for this year:

-Sutton Park in the West Midlands which was a great training
+as Sutton Park in the West Midlands which was a great training

 What would you recommend as a first

-and buggy would you recommend and why:
+and board would you recommend and why:

 Take your time and enjoy the learning process.